 Here at Aston Gardens at Parkland Commons, we offer residents our SHINE® Memory Care program whereby the best approach is used to care for your loved ones.
 Our SHINE® Memory Care program is one of only eight memory care providers in the United States to receive a Certificate of Recognition from the Alzheimer’s Association®.

-Benefits of Having Alzheimer’s & Dementia Care in Your Senior Living Community
+Benefits of Having Alzheimer’s & Dementia Care in Your Retirement Community

 Here, residents enjoy 24/7 care from our medical professionals that are trained to specifically provide support to those that are suffering from dementia.
 Apart from a good quality of care, residents here benefit from the many activities and amenities aimed at memory care.